 STUDENTS: Please refer to the COVID-19 – FAQs for Student Wellness Services for information about local and on-campus services available to you.

-This decision on face coverings aligns with the recent order from Wellington Dufferin Guelph Public Health and can help reduce the risk of COVID-19 transmission on campus.
+This decision on face coverings aligns with the order from Wellington Dufferin Guelph Public Health and can help reduce the risk of COVID-19 transmission on campus.

 - U of G’s Environmental Health and Safety department – guidance and instructions for wearing face masks